zhanghaoyang0/DGAT-onco/README.md

 It is developped based on the framework of DiffMut (https://github.com/Singh-Lab/Differential-Mutation-Analysis), a frequency-based method.
 DiffMut detects oncogenes by comparing the frequency-based distribution between cancer and natural population.
 But it treats each mutation equally.
-Thus, we uses a scoring function to consider the differnce of their functional impact and make this method.
+Thus, we integrates function information in this framework to boost its power in oncogene detection.

 Reference: https://ieeexplore.ieee.org/document/9669388